IDREsandbox/vsim/docs/serialization.md

 ### Google Protocol Buffers

 This is meant for lots of small messages over networks.
 Our thing is kind of big

+### Cap'n Proto

+This is a lot like flatbuffers but without the 2GB limit.
+Maybe we should have used this.